 In 1992, two visionaries, Bill Pratt and Pierre Camu, were inspired to showcase Canada’s rich history, diverse culture and magnificent landscapes by creating a national Trail – a continuous thread that would connect Canadians from coast to coast to coast.
 As momentum grew, dedicated volunteers, generous donors, devoted Trail groups, communities and all levels of government lent their support.
 Day by day, metre by metre, The Great Trail was created, leading to its historic connection milestone in 2017.

 That was just the beginning.
 Canada is home to the world’s longest network of multi-use recreational trails, but our work is not done.
 We must protect and nurture Canada’s national Trail so that future generations can discover it, use it and treasure it.

-We will continue to support our partners in order to enhance the Trail and increase accessibility for all users.
-We will also work more closely with Indigenous communities, and improve the Trail experience through better signage and better information.
+We will continue to support our partners in the enhancement of the Trail and will work toward increasing accessibility for the benefit of all users.
+We will work more closely with Indigenous communities to create new adventures.
+And, we will improve the experience for Trail users through better signage and better information.

 PROTECTING THE LEGACY OF THE TRAIL

-We continue to support the critical work of dedicated stewards of the Trail by helping to repair damage caused by natural disasters, converting roadways to greenways and enhancing this cross-Canada network.
+We will continue to support the critical work of the dedicated stewards of the Trail by helping to repair damage caused by natural disasters, by continuing to convert roadways to greenways and by enhancing this cross-Canada network.